 If you're able to pay rent as normal you must continue to do so.
 If you're unable to pay the full amount, you should pay as much of your rent as you can.

-The Scottish Government has also called on all landlords not to evict a tenant because they have suffered financial hardship due to coronavirus.
-We expect landlords to be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.
+The Scottish Government asks all landlords not to evict a tenant because of financial hardship from coronavirus.
+We expect landlords to be flexible with tenants and to signpost them to the sources of financial support available.

 If you think that you may still have problems paying your rent even with these sources of support, you should speak to your landlord (or letting agent) about this as soon as possible.

-If your landlord wants to evict you, it's important to know your rights
+If your landlord wants to put your rent up